blackspidyy/HiddenEye/README.md

 # Hidden Endpoint Finder 🔍

 A lightweight Chrome extension that scans the current webpage for hidden endpoints and dynamically displays the results.
+The core JavaScript logic was created by Sina Yeganeh.
 The extension also includes a convenient "Copy All" button to copy all results to your clipboard.

 ## Features
 - Automatically scans the page when the extension is opened.